senatorgs/DataCleaning/README.md

 ** PART E satisfies STEP 2 of the project to extract only the measurements on the mean and standard deviation

-(F) PART F merges the data set created in PART E, tidydata1, with a mapping file of activity codes and activity names by ActivityCode to create the data setmerge2.
+(F) PART F merges the data set created in PART E, 'tidydata1', with a mapping file of activity codes and activity names, 'activity_labels', by ActivityCode to create the data set 'merge2'.

 A row ID variable was created in the process to ensure the original order was preserved post merge.

 ** PART F satisfies STEP 3 of the project to use descriptive activity names to name activities

-(G) PART G creates the data set tidydata that calculates mean values for each subject, activity, and variable using the aggregate function while setting FUN=mean and finally creates a text file output of tidydata using the write.table function.
+(G) PART G creates the data set 'tidydata' that calculates mean values for each subject, activity, and variable using the aggregate function and setting FUN=mean and finally creates a text file output of tidydata using the write.table function.

 In the process of PART G, the columns ActivityCode and id were omitted as they are no longer needed.